tylearymf/UniHacker/README_EN.md

 **Patch all versions of Unity3D and UnityHub.**

+**Since Unity2022.2.0 and above have refactored the license logic, it is currently uncrackable.
+Question: [#78](https://github.com/tylearymf/UniHacker/issues/78)**

 Usage

 * After selecting the Unity.exe you want to crack on the software, click PATCH to use, then you can double-click Unity.exe to open the project.
 Submit issue if prompted not supported